 The crowdhouse real estate team specialises in property investment searches and has a broad and professional network in the property sector.
 We also receive various property offers daily from owners, developers and general contractors.

 In the past, we organised viewing appointments for interested investors for each property.
 Since the offer was hardly ever taken up, we have discontinued the organisation of such property viewing events.
-There are a virtual tour, videos and numerous photos for each property.
+There are a virtual tour, videos and numerous photos as well as the detailed evaluation by Wüest & Partner for each property.
 Should you nevertheless be interested in personally visiting a property offered by us, you can contact us at any time.
-You can reach us on 044 377 60 60 or e-mail us at email@example.com
+You can reach us on 044 377 60 60 or e-mail.

 We basically offer existing, fully let investment properties.
 So far, we have placed various residential properties in different locations in Switzerland.
-In the future, we want to offer residential or commercial properties throughout Switzerland.
+New locations and cantons are added regularly.

 Basically, we make sure that we do not offer properties that have acute or urgent renovation needs in the next five to ten years.

 Normally, the ongoing maintenance of the property is financed by the current rental income.
 If this is insufficient or an unforeseen event occurs, the security fund may be used.

 After the acquisition, the crowdhouse management team is responsible for managing the property and co-ownership.
 As a co-owner, you receive a written report every quarter and have access to all transactions and documents at all times.
 You will also receive e-banking read-only access to the shared property account.
 This allows you to track all movements transparently.
 At least once a calendar year, a co-owners’ meeting takes place.

 In order to ensure a reliable and smooth administration of the property, crowdhouse will be used as an administrator through a management agreement by the co-owners.
 Due to minority protection, however, in the case of dissatisfaction the management of the property can be freely determined at any time by means of an 80% majority decision of the co-owners.